 Large Format Camera

 To get started you should pick a 4×5 camera.
-Other sizes of camera like 5×7 and 10×8 are available, but it is more expensive, the equipment can be much more difficult to find, and film supply can also be an issue.
+Other sizes of camera like 5×7 and 10×8 are available, but they are more expensive, the equipment can be much more difficult to find, and film supply can also be an issue.
 There are lots of different choices from expensive, beautifully crafted field cameras to old studio monorails you can pick up for a couple of hundred pounds.
 Portability, light weight and stability are the things that tend to cost money.
 Traditional wooden field cameras go for more than monorails.

 Monorails are often the better and more versatile cameras.
 It is just that you might give yourself a hernia lugging one into the wilderness.
 They are also not as pretty as field cameras and I’m sure that has an impact!
 I am primarily a portrait photographer so I use a monorail, mainly because they focus more closely (i.e. have longer bellows) and are easier to use once set up.
 Make sure the camera locks down properly and the bellows are light tight (shining a torch inside the bellows in a dark room is an easy way to check).
-Check as well the camera has enough movements to suit what you will be use it for (this is a complicated subject but their is plenty of information online).
+Check as well the camera has enough movements to suit what you will be use it for (this is a complicated subject but there is plenty of information online).

 One of the great advantages of large format is that lenses are pretty much interchangeable between any camera as long as your bellows will focus them.
 However each lens needs a lens board to mount the lens on the camera.
 These lens boards are a flat piece of wood or metal with a hole drilled in them to mount the lens.
 They tend to be specific to the brand of camera, and come in three main sizes Copal 0, Copal 1 and Copal 3.